San Martín de Porres District

 San Martín de Porres (SMP) is a district in Lima, Peru, located in the north area of the city.
-It is bordered by the Chillón River, marks its natural border with Ventanilla and Puente Piedra on the north; Callao on the west; Los Olivos, Comas (disputed areas) on the northeast; Rímac and Independencia districts on the east; The Rímac River marks its natural border with Lima District and Carmen de la Legua Reynoso on the south.
+It is bordered by the Chillón River, marks its natural border with Ventanilla and Puente Piedra on the north; Callao on the west; Los Olivos, Comas on the northeast; Rímac and Independencia districts on the east; the Rímac River marks its natural border with Lima District and Carmen de la Legua Reynoso on the south.
+It is the second most populated district of Lima metropolitan area and Peru.

 History

 Since 1945, continuous invasions of territory in what was then part of the Carabayllo District, ended up in the creation of the Distrito Obrero Industrial 27 de Octubre on May 22, 1950, which is still celebrated as the district's anniversary.

 The district was composed of the following haciendas: Chuquitanta, Pro, Naranjal, Infantas, Santa Rosa, Garagay Alto, G. Bajo, Chavarría, Mulería, Aliaga, Condevilla, San José, Palao, Huerta Sol, Oquendo, San Agustín and Marquez.
-The last three became part of Callao province, in 1956.
+The last three became part of Callao Province, in 1956.

 In 1962, after the canonization of St. Martin de Porras, the name of the district was changed to its current name.
 Although historians have shown that the saint's actual last name was Porras, the district has retained the original spelling.

 The district of Los Olivos was created in 1989, stripping some of San Martín de Porres' northeastern territory.